Growth hormone (human)

-- NCT00119769: A Phase 4 substudy that evaluated the effect of somatropin on immune function in people with HIV on ART.2,13
+- NCT00119769: A Phase 4 substudy that evaluated the effect of somatropin on immune function in people with HIV on ART.2,17

-- NCT01130376: A Phase 1 study that explored whether an investigational called GTU-MultiHIV B boosted with somatropin and other immune modulators could improve immune responses in people with HIV on ART with viral suppression.14,15
+- NCT01130376: A Phase 1 study that explored whether an investigational called GTU-MultiHIV B boosted with somatropin and other immune modulators could improve immune responses in people with viral suppression on ART.18,19

 What side effects might somatropin cause?

 One goal of HIV research is to identify new drugs that have fewer side effects.
 The following side effects were observed in some of the studies of somatropin listed above.

 Among the 60 participants in this study, eight dropped out because of a side effect.
 In six participants, carpal tunnel that was either suspected or diagnosed was likely related to somatropin.
 One participant entered the study with anal cancer, which worsened during the study, possibly because of somatropin.9,10

 CTN 298 (NCT03091374):

 In this study, only three out of 12 participants who started taking somatropin completed 48 weeks of treatment.
 The primary reason for study drug discontinuation was musculoskeletal pain, which occurred in six participants.4,11